strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 ### What is a Progressive Web App?

-A Progressive Web App is a web app that gains more and more app-like capabilities the more often you use it.
+A Progressive Web App is a web app that gains more and more app-like capabilities the more you use it.
 You browse to a Progressive Web App just like any other website.
 As you continue to use the web app, it gains additional native-app-like capabilities.
 For example, a Progressive Web App could be installed to your home screen or send you alerts and notifications.
 Progressive Web Apps combine the discoverability of web apps with the power of native mobile apps.

 One important aspect of Progressive Web Apps is the concept of building your web app to be [Offline First](http://offlinefirst.org/).
 With an Offline First approach, you design your web app for the most resource-constrained environment first.
 This approach provides a consistent user experience whether the user’s device has no connectivity, limited connectivity, or great connectivity.
 One of the biggest benefits of Offline First Progressive Web Apps is that they can be very fast, as they provide zero-latency access to content and data stored directly on the device.